integr8ly/application-monitoring-operator/README.md

 * *labelSelector*: The value of the `middleware-monitoring` label that has to be present on all imported resources (prometheus rules, service monitors, grafana dashboards).
 * *prometheusRetention*: Retention time for prometheus data.
 See https://prometheus.io/docs/prometheus/latest/storage/
 * *prometheusStorageRequest*: How much storage to assign to a volume claim for persisting Prometheus data.
-See https://github.com/coreos/prometheus-operator/blob/ca400fdc3edd0af0df896a338eca270e115b74d7/Documentation/api.md#storagespec
+See [Prometheus Operator API - StorageSpec](https://github.com/coreos/prometheus-operator/blob/ca400fdc3edd0af0df896a338eca270e115b74d7/Documentation/api.md#storagespec)